 Best Cocktail With A View

-Tokyo is abundant of chic watering holes, but few offer open spaces and views as impressive as their interiors or their cocktails.
-Lounge Bar Privé at Palace Hotel Tokyo has an intimate, outdoor terrace just off of its chic lounge area from which to soak in views of Marunouchi and the surrounding skyline – including the distinctive glow of Tokyo Tower in the distance.
-Come a little bit before dusk and you’ll be able to take in views of the Imperial Palace gardens and moats as well, before the sun sets on the city’s much-loved green space.
-In neighboring Ginza, La Terraazza Lounge at Bulgari Il Ristorante features an outdoor terrace on the 10th- floor rooftop of the Bulgari Ginza Tower, home to the largest Bulgari store in the world.
-Both venues offer distinctly different, but equally memorable views of Tokyo from their unique perches.
+Tokyo is abundant in chic watering holes, but few offer open spaces and views as impressive as their interiors or cocktails.
+Lounge Bar Privé at Palace Hotel Tokyo has an intimate, outdoor terrace just off of its chic lounge area from which to soak in Marunouchi’s views and the surrounding skyline – including the distinctive glow of Tokyo Tower in the distance.
+Come a little bit before dusk, and you’ll be able to take in views of the Imperial Palace Gardens and moats as well before the sun sets on the city’s much-loved green space.
+In neighboring Ginza, La Terrazza Lounge at Bulgari Il Ristorante features an outdoor terrace on the 10th- floor rooftop of the Bulgari Ginza Tower, home to the largest Bulgari store in the world.
+Both venues offer distinctly different but equally memorable views of Tokyo from their unique perches.